nmarley/blu/dev-notes.md

 ## Design

+### Key Init / Restore

 Add 24-word seed phrase gen / recovery for AGE keys.
 This will be part of the recovery kit.

 Add passphrase encryption for the on-disk private key storage, which must be unlocked before Blu can decrypt antyhing.

+### Search

+There should be a search function which searches filenames, tags, notes and returns most (or even all) relevant matches (tweakable of course).

 ```sh
 blu init /  # should not be allowed